ezequielsan/Intro-component-with-sign-up-form-challenge-on-Frontend-Mentor/README.md

 ### Continued development

-It's been a while since I stopped studying Front-end Development because of university studies, but this week I'm going back to school, I intend to start again, getting back to basics and progressing, that is, I'm going to do many projects this year for mine. improvement in the area.
+It's been a while since I stopped studying Front-end Development because of university studies, but this week I'm going back to school, I intend to start again, getting back to basics and progressing, that is, I'm going to do many projects this year for my improvement in the area.

 ### Useful resources